 - An “account with a person that is in the business of accepting deposits as a financial agency,”

 - An insurance policy or annuity with a cash value,

 - An “account with a person that acts as a broker or dealer for futures or options transactions in any commodity on or subject to the rules of a commodity exchange or association,”

 - An account with a “mutual fund or similar pooled fund which issues shares available to the general public that have a regular net asset value determination and regular redemptions.”

 How a Tax Attorney Can Help with FBAR Reporting

 Individuals with foreign assets and bank accounts have been under increased scrutiny in recent years.
 In addition to reporting foreign income, taxpayers must take the important step of filing an FBAR form in order to avoid penalties and fines.

-The Tax Lawyer - William D. Hartsock has been successfully helping clients with tax issues related to their foreign assets since the early 1980s.
+- William D. Hartsock has been successfully helping clients with tax issues related to their foreign assets since the early 1980s.
 Mr. Hartsock offers free consultations with the full benefit and protections of attorney client privilege to help people clearly understand their situation and options based on the circumstances of their case.
 To schedule your free consultation simply fill out the contact form found on this page, or call (858) 481-4844.